aeb0084/IGFs-Across-Amniotes/README.md

 The statistical analyses were performed in R (version 4.0.3) using the code file titled [Quantitative Analysis R Code] in an R Markdown format.
 The code output displays all statistical models, results, and figures produced in either [PDF](CrossSpecGraph_Final.pdf) or [HTML](CrossSpecGraph_Final.html) format.
 Note, you will have to download the HTML file to visualize the data output.

 Examples of required packages, statistical models, and plots used can be seen below.
 Note: These are generalized examples produced for ease of adaptation.
-Files containing RNAseq Analysis [Code](q.down_trim_map_Carnivora.sh), Parsing Counts and merging metadata [code](MergingCounts_toMetadata_2021-06-10), and all Statistical Analysis/Visualization [code](CrossSpecGraph_Final.Rmd) contains the specific models used for publication.
+Files containing RNAseq Analysis [code](q.down_trim_map_Carnivora.sh), Parsing Counts and merging metadata [code](MergingCounts_toMetadata_2021-06-10), and all Statistical Analysis/Visualization [code](CrossSpecGraph_Final.Rmd) contains the specific models used for publication.

 ```ruby
 #Required Packages